JasonLocklin/Dissertation/VWM/Introduction.md

 begun to recognize an increasing number of neglect deficits that are not improved by prism adaptation [@Rousseaux2006;
 @Striemer2010tpd].
-Many of these findings make use of perceptual tasks, such the perceptual judgment of spatial extent [@Dijkerman2003; @Striemer2010dpm], and chimeric faces tasks[@Ferber2003; @Sarri2006].
+Many of these findings make use of perceptual tasks, such as the perceptual judgment of spatial extent [@Dijkerman2003; @Striemer2010dpm], and chimeric faces tasks[@Ferber2003; @Sarri2006].
 It may be the case then that prisms operate on neural systems important for the deployment of